Viagra is a common treatment for Erectile Dysfunction (ED) in men or AMAB. ED is a very prevalent sexual dysfunction among males.

 People with severe heart disease should not use Viagra.
 It may result in extremely low blood pressure.

-Treatment of heart diseases such as Coronary Artery disease involves using nitrates.
-Sildenafil (Viagra) and nitrates have similar working.
+Treatment of heart diseases such as Coronary Artery disease involves using Nitrates.

 Both medicines widen the arteries to increase blood flow.
 It may cause extremely low blood pressure.

-People recovering from a stroke, heart attack, or other heart problem should not take Viagra.
+People recovering from a stroke, heart attack, or other heart problem should avoid using Viagra at all costs.

 Low blood pressure (Hypotension)